Winterchest101/LSPD_Lovisetto_Kim/README.md

 ```

 ### Database
-The main storage for this project is called car.db.
+The main storage for this project is called "car.db".
 Just keep an eye on your database as your app grows.

-Contributing
+### Contributing
 We'd love your help!
 If you find issues or have ideas, tell us by opening an issue or making a pull request.

-License
-This project is licensed under the MIT License.
-Feel free to use, change, and share the code.
-Don't forget to include the original license text in your copy.